Siberian Husky at a glance

 Take the Full IQ Test →Frequently Asked Questions

-How much mental stimulation does a Siberian Husky need daily?
+How much exercise does a Siberian Husky need?

 The Siberian Husky's intelligence is a magnificent testament to specialized breeding for survival and self-reliance, not a measure of how well they follow human directives.
 By appreciating their autonomous minds, owners can unlock a deeper bond and truly celebrate the independent spirit of these extraordinary canine thinkers.